I’m a Jesuit regent in the USA-West province. I currently live in Beirut, Lebanon, working for the Jesuit Refugee Service.

 I used to make robots, which is why my name is on Patent 8,307,295, but I have mixed feelings about software patents in general.
 I also used to make Twitterbots, but not the evil kind.

-I don’t generally like getting emails from randos or spambots.
-However, I love to receive emails about: burritos, typography, computer science education, film scores, political and social history, social justice, immersive theater, karaoke, irrational travel, the Polyphonic Spree, afrofuturism, spirituality in popular media, hiking, and baking.
+While I don't like spam, I love to receive emails about: burritos, typography, computer science education, film scores, political and social history, social justice, immersive theater, karaoke, irrational travel, the Polyphonic Spree, afrofuturism, spirituality in popular media, hiking, and baking.

 If you need to get in touch with me about any of these subjects, my email address is my last name at a popular search engine company’s webmail service.